Understanding Gender These Days Is Way Over My Head — But My Teen Girls Are Helping Me Get There

 Our conversations sometimes go like this:

-Teen: “I am hanging out with X after school because we have a project due.
-X is trans/ poly-sexual/ transitioning/non-binary.”
+Teen: “I was talking with X because we have a project due.
+X is trans/poly-sexual/transitioning/non-binary.”

 Teen: “It means X is attracted to many genders.”